 Obstructive Sleep Apnea (OSA) is gaining tremendous attention as an acute public health concern.
 A study by the Institute of Medicine reports that 50 to 70 million Americans suffer from disorders of sleep and wakefulness.
-The long-term effects of sleep loss and disorders have been associated with increased risk of hypertension, diabetes, obesity, depression, dementia, GERD, heart attack and stroke.
+The long-term effects of sleep loss has been associated with increased risk of hypertension, diabetes, obesity, depression, dementia, GERD, heart attack and stroke.
 One in five car accidents are associated with driver sleepiness. .

 Obstructive Sleep Apnea is a potentially life-threatening sleep disorder characterized by repeated pauses in breathing during sleep.
 Breathing pauses can last anywhere from several seconds to minutes, and happen as often as 30 times or more per hour.
 There are two main types of this disorder; Central Sleep Apnea which occurs when the brain fails to send important signals to the breathing muscles, and Obstructive Sleep Apnea which occurs when air cannot flow through the nose or mouth even though the body is still trying to breathe.
 Obstructive sleep apnea is far more prevalent and easily treatable by a board certified dentist.